aightmunam/dotfiles/README.md

 # dotfiles

-My Dotfiles for git, vim, zsh and more.
+My Dotfiles for git, vim/nvim, zsh and more.

 ### Steps to setup these dotfiles on your machine
 1. Clone this repo in $HOME/.dotfiles (~/.dotfiles) directory